SpirosDR1/Qubex-PQC-Benchmarks/Qubex_Genesis_Framework.md

 * Outcome: The network achieves full NIST Level 5 compliance, future-proofing the ecosystem against "Harvest Now, Decrypt Later" (HNDL) attacks.

 ## Call to Action for Ecosystem Delegates
 Technical readiness is complete.
 Ecosystem survival now requires protocol consensus.
-We invite Core Devs, Delegates, and RaaS Providers to fork this blueprint, review the benchmarks in our main repository, and open Governance Proposals (RFCs) to initiate Phase 1 in their respective testnets.
+We invite Core Devs, Delegates, and RaaS Providers to fork this blueprint, review the benchmarks in this repository, and open Governance Proposals (RFCs) to initiate Phase 1 in their respective testnets.

 *For integration architecture and Node Operator requirements, contact the QUBEX Core Team.*